 There are many benefits of volunteering for older adults.
 Consider reading to children, serving meals to those in need, giving tours at a local museum or joining an organization you’ve always admired.

 Mentoring is another way to share your time – and skills – with others.
-Working with young people can be especially beneficial, as it helps foster connection between generations and can even help retirees improve their relationships with their own children.
+Working with young people can be especially beneficial, as it helps foster connections between generations and can even help retirees improve their relationships with their own children.

 The volunteer opportunities for retirees are almost limitless.